Ruling expected on whether Archie Battersbee can be moved to hospice to die

-Lawyers for the boy’s family took part in an hours-long legal hearing on Thursday, with the court in London sitting until late in the evening.
+Lawyers for the 12-year-old’s family took part in an hours-long legal hearing on Thursday, with the court in London sitting until late in the evening.

 His loved ones have pledged to “fight to the end” with their last-minute bid to have him transferred to die in a hospice “with dignity”.